CommitToTheBit/committothebit.github.io/_posts/2026-04-28-lto-neq-pgo.md

 ```
 {: file='main.cpp'}

 Here, we can expect the linker to recognise `bar` as an unused external and strip it accordingly.
-However, it won't perform **constant propgation** to determine that `i` is never changed, that `%qux` and therefore `@baz` become unreachable, that `main` will never not return a value of `42`.
+However, it won't perform **constant propagation** to determine that `i` is never changed, that `%qux` and therefore `@baz` become unreachable, that `main` will never not return a value of `42`.
 While symbol resolution, dead code stripping, *etc.*, are, technically speaking, optimisations performed at link-time, we’ll distinguish LTO from any inferences that can be made by the linker alone.

 Instead, let **link-time optimisation (LTO)** be the process of applying across multiple sources *the same optimisations* the compiler applies to each source.
 In LLVM specifically, this extra work will be dispatched to libLTO, a shared object that exists [**in dialogue**](https://llvm.org/docs/LinkTimeOptimization.html#multi-phase-communication-between-liblto-and-linker) with the linker, acting as a wrapper for the LLVM middle-end.
 The following flavours of LTO are all variations on a theme: running the compiler’s usual optimisation passes on a larger-than-usual domain.